Which Of The Following Is True Concerning Derivative Classification: Complete Guide

 • “Declassify On: [date from the source]”

 This tells anyone who picks up your document exactly where the classification came from.
-Which means it’s a trail of breadcrumbs.
-Without it, no one can verify your work Most people skip this — try not to.
-Turns out it matters..
+Here's the thing — it’s a trail of breadcrumbs.
+Without it, no one can verify your work The details matter here.
+Worth knowing..

 Step 5: Mark It Properly

 Banner lines — the big marking at the top and bottom of every page — need to match the highest classification of any content on that page.
-Now, if one paragraph is Secret and the rest is Confidential, the whole page gets a Secret banner.
-That’s how it works Worth keeping that in mind..
+If one paragraph is Secret and the rest is Confidential, the whole page gets a Secret banner.
+That’s how it works Practical, not theoretical..

 Common Mistakes